American Heart Association Training Center

 As you get ready, focus on practicing these fundamental CPR techniques and reviewing the steps involved.
 The exam typically tests both your theoretical understanding and your hands-on ability to perform CPR and use an automated external defibrillator (AED).
 Remember, staying calm and confident during the exam will help you showcase the skills you’ve trained for.
 With the right preparation and a positive mindset, you’ll be well on your way to earning your certification and becoming a trusted responder in emergencies.

-The CPR certification exam is divided into two key parts: a written test and a hands-on skills evaluation.
-Both components are essential to demonstrate your understanding and ability to perform life-saving techniques effectively.
+CPR competency assessment includes both a written test and a hands-on skills evaluation.
+These two components are essential to demonstrate your understanding and ability to perform life-saving techniques effectively, ensuring you are fully prepared to respond in real emergency situations.

-1. The written test typically consists of multiple-choice questions or scenario-based questions that require you to select the correct answer.
-It might include questions about recognizing signs of cardiac arrest, knowing the proper sequence of CPR steps, and understanding safety precautions.
+The written CPR exam typically consists of multiple-choice questions or scenario-based questions that require you to select the correct answer.
+Theory examination can also include questions about recognizing signs of cardiac arrest, knowing the proper sequence of CPR steps, and understanding safety precautions.

 Here are some tips to help you prepare effectively for a CPR certification written test